hyperswine/termina/HOWTOUSE.md

 ### Styling

-The interface uses Tailwind CSS.
-Key areas to customize:

 - Background gradients in the main template
 - Modal styling and backdrop effects
 - Color schemes for different modes